kasun-gamage-www/weather-widget/README.md

 Codebase
 * This application is strongly coupled with the accuweather API, this should ideally be abstracted out with the adapter pattern (combined with adapter or adapter factory to be able to dynamically change the API provider).
 * Error handling capabilities are limited and should be improved.
-* API Key should be removed from the codebase and be obtained dynamically either via a proxy or be configured alongside the CI/CD pipeline.
+* API Key should be removed from the sourcecode and be obtained dynamically either via a proxy or be configured alongside the CI/CD pipeline.
 * All icons to be locally stored as assets.
-* Add unit tests.
+* Unit tests to be added.
+* The application is too simple to be modularized and could be split into modules with expansion.

 Features
 * Currently the user can view the weather conditions for the current day and for 5 days into the future.
 This is a limiation set by the free plan of the API provider.
 This can be expanded to enable users to view weather conditions of past days and for more than 5 days into the future.